MCP Aggregator

 Server definition sources

-Section titled “Server definition sources”MCP server definitions are resolved from profile layers with the same provenance and lock semantics as the rest of Profile V2.
-The effective list is processed in trust order so locked corp entries cannot be shadowed by user or auto-detected entries:
+Section titled “Server definition sources”MCP server definitions are profile-owned and filtered by corp constraints.
+The list is processed in trust order so corp constraints cannot be shadowed by a profile entry:

 Names containing __ or matching builtin are rejected.
 Empty names are rejected.